What are the signs and symptoms of substance abuse and addiction?

 - Ultimately, drug abuse can ravage your life, stopping the social and intellectual development.
 This only enhances the feelings of isolation which led to drug use in the first place.

-The good news is that with proper treatment and support, you can counteract the distorting effects of drug use and retrieve control over your life.
+The good news is that with proper treatment and support, you can counteract the distorting signs and symptoms of substance abuse and retrieve control over your life.
 The first obstacle is to understand and admit you have a problem or listen to loved ones who are often extremely able to see the negative consequences of drug use is having in your life.